ajithkotian/nft/nft-guide.md

 - Connect to your metamask wallet as shown in the below screenshot
   ![Connect to your wallet](assets/session_opensea_memask_connect.png)
   - Click on the metamaks wallet
-  - Metamsk extension will request your password if not logged in already
+  - Metamask extension will request your password if not logged in already
   - Select "Polygon Testnet" or "Mumbai Testnet" (name that you created in the ["Add Networks" section](Prerequisites.md#1-metamask-wallet-install-and-configurations) ) in the "Networks" drop down.
 - This will open up opensea testnet home page.

 ## Mint one NFT in opensea

 For the purpose of this session, lets mint a beautiful spring image attached under assets folder [spring_bangalore.jpg](assets/spring_bangalore.jpg).
-But feel free to pick digitl art, picture or digital content of your choice.
+But feel free to pick digital art, picture or digital content of your choice.

     ![Bangalore spring](assets/spring_bangalore.jpg)

 ### Mint one NFT